katarinagresova/GenBenchQC/README.md

                         Path to the output folder.
   --report_types {json,html} [{json,html} ...]
                         Types of reports to generate.
+Default: [html] --end_position END_POSITION
+                        End position of the sequences to plot in the per position plots.
-Default: [html] --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Logging level, default to INFO.
   --log_file LOG_FILE   Path to the log file.